This information provides guidance for men on sexual activity during cancer treatment.

 Use Birth Control to Prevent Pregnancy

-If a woman becomes pregnant with sperm damaged by exposure to radiation, chemotherapy, or other anticancer medications, there is a risk of miscarriage or birth defects.
-If your partner is a female who could become pregnant, use contraception (birth control) throughout your cancer treatment.
-Do not rely on withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of her menstrual cycle (“rhythm method”).
+If a woman becomes pregnant from sperm damaged by exposure to radiation, chemotherapy, or other anticancer medications, she is at risk of having a miscarriage or the fetus is at risk for having birth defects.
+If your partner is a female who could become pregnant, use birth control (contraception) throughout your cancer treatment.
+Do not rely on withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of her menstrual cycle (the “rhythm method”).
 These are not effective in preventing pregnancy.

 There are different types of birth control you can consider.

-- If you have only 1 female partner, ask her to see a gynecologist to help her select a method of birth control that will be successful for her.
+- If you have only 1 female partner, ask her to see the healthcare provider (HCP) who manages her gynecologic care to help her select a method of birth control that is best for her.
 Examples include birth control pills, intrauterine devices (IUDs), and diaphragms.

 - If your partner chooses not to use birth control, or if you have more than 1 female partner, use a condom each time you have sex.
 Condoms not only prevent pregnancy, but they also protect you from sexually transmitted infections (STIs), including HIV.
 See “Barrier Devices” below for information on buying and using condoms.

-If you are getting chemotherapy or radiation directed to an area near your testes, continue to use birth control for at least 1 year after your treatment has ended.
+If you are getting chemotherapy, other anticancer medication, or radiation directed to an area near your testes, continue to use birth control for at least 1 year after your treatment has ended.
 This allows time for damaged sperm to clear from your body.
 If you plan to have children after treatment, ask your doctor when it is safe for you to start trying.
 Depending on your situation, your doctor may recommend you wait more or less time.

 Some treatments may affect your fertility (the ability to have a biologic child).
 If you have questions about this, ask your doctor or nurse.

-Patients with multiple partners are at risk for sexually transmitted infections (STIs), including HIV.
-In addition, certain cancer treatments can cause low blood cell counts for prolonged periods of time, which may increase your risk of infection or bleeding.
-Your doctor or nurse will let you know if this is a concern for you.
-To prevent infection or bleeding:
+If you or your partner have sex with multiple partners, you are at risk for sexually transmitted infections (STIs), including HIV, if you do not use barrier protection.
+In addition, certain cancer treatments can cause low blood cell counts for long periods of time which may increase your risk of infection.
+Your doctor or nurse will tell you if this is a concern for you.

 - Wash your hands and genitals before and after having vaginal, oral, or anal sex.

-- If you have sex with multiple female and/or male partners, consider using a condom each time you have vaginal, oral, or anal sex throughout your treatment to protect yourself from STIs, including HIV.
+- To protect yourself from STIs (including HIV), consider using a condom each time you have vaginal, oral, or anal sex throughout your treatment.

-- If you are expected to have very low blood cell counts for a prolonged period of time, your doctor or nurse may advise you to use a barrier device during sex—condoms or dental dams.
-See “Barrier Devices” below for more information.
+- If you are expected to have very low blood cell counts for a long period of time, your doctor or nurse may advise you to use a barrier device during sex—condoms or dental dams.
+See the section “Barrier Devices” for more information.

-- In some situations, you may even be advised to avoid sex that involves penetration or contact with mucous membranes while your counts are low.
-This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or sexual toys into your anus.
+- In some situations, you may even be advised to avoid sex that involves penetration or contact with mucous membranes while your blood counts are low.
+This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or sex toys into your anus.

 - Hugging, cuddling, gentle touching, and kissing skin are other ways you can be intimate with your partner during this time.